simai/docara/stubs/site/source/docs/en/collections/collections-paths.md

 ## Default Path Setting

-By default, each of your collection items (if they `extend` a parent template) will be assigned a path where the first segment is the name of the collection, and the second segment is the filename converted to a URL “slug”—all lowercase, with words separated by dashes.
+By default, each of your collection items (if they `extend` a parent template) will be assigned a path where the first segment is the name of the collection, and the second segment is the filename converted to a URL "slug" - all lowercase, with words separated by dashes.
 So the default path for a file named My `First Blog Post.md` in a collection named `posts` would be `/posts/my-first-blog-post`.

 Docara gives you the ability to customize your collection paths, however, by adding a `path` key to your collection array.